PetersGitub/TheMainRepository/README.md

 I changed text for the third time
 Changed text

-The branch changed on the server
+The branch is changed on the server